ferjal0/library-template/README.md

 This will fill package information and install deps for you.
 Remember to commit.

+> If you enable PR & commit package preview you need to install [PKG.PR.NEW](https://github.com/apps/pkg-pr-new) on the target repository.

 ### `package.json` defaults
 - `author: @joycostudio`
 - `publishConfig.access: private`